gurmej2004-gs/Mini-Expense-Tracker-and-Customer-Financial-Analytics-Reporting/README.md

 ## Honesty Note

-I used **Claude (Anthropic)** as an AI assistant during this project — primarily for help structuring this README and talking through approach decisions.
+I used **Claude (Anthropic)** as an AI assistant during this project for talking through approach decisions.
 Every line of application code is my own, and I can walk through it in detail during the follow-up interview.
 As the brief states, using AI tools is permitted as long as you understand what you have submitted — I do.